Childhood Asthma Study Published in The New England Journal of Medicine Concludes: No Difference in Allergen Levels in Carpeted vs. Uncarpeted Homes

 Solvent will be necessary if the stains on your clothes cover quite a large area.
 But apply only a small amount of solvent on a hidden part of your clothing first - this will show whether the fabric is durable enough to withstand the use of solvent.
 Then you can go about the dry clean process indicated on the box of your home kit.
 Bear in mind you may need to own a dryer if you opt to dry clean at home.

+What if you just don't have enough money to get your clothes professionally dry cleaned?
+I know how hard it can be to come up with the extra money to do it, but luckily there are dry clean at home options out there that will prevent you from having to spend a fortune on dry cleaning.
 Don't give up hope on having professional looking clothes, it's NOT impossible.
 Or if you'd rather not tackle it yourself and would rather have a professional do it, learn more about how to find the best dry cleaners by clicking the link.
+Article Source: http://EzineArticles.com/?expert=Charles_Lindsey |

 Article Source: http://EzineArticles.com/6235935